 By Kimberly H. Berry, Esq.. www.retirementlaw.com

 The Federal workforce is presently undergoing significant changes in size.
-Many federal agencies are shifting their workforce.
+Many federal agencies are shifting their workforce into other areas.
 In some instances, this has led to the Federal government to provide incentives for Federal employees to retire early.
-This article focuses on these incentives and considerations in taking federal agencies up on these potential options.
+This article focuses on these incentives and considerations in accepting early retirement.

 Federal agencies that are undergoing major organizational changes such as reorganization, reduction in force (RIF), reshaping or downsizing can be given the option to offer federal employees voluntary early retirement based on the Voluntary Early Retirement Authority (VERA).
 OPM provides guidance on VERA here.
 Essentially, VERA is authority given to specific agencies so that they may offer early retirment options to employees.